-The information in this section is centered around helping CCD students understand what is expected of them as a member of the community.
-For academic integrity and standards, use this as a guide to navigate toward student success.
-This guide will also assist students in determining graduation requirements and transfer options.
+The information in this section is centered around helping you understand what is expected of you as a CCD student and a member of the community.
+For academic integrity and standards, use this as a guide for student success.
+This guide will also assist you in determining graduation requirements and transfer options.

-CCD has policies and standards to help students know what to expect of CCD and what CCD expects of students.
-The following is a summary of the information students need to know.
-An Academic Advisor or anyone on the Enrollment Administration and Student Success staff can help students understand these policies, standards, and rights.
+CCD has policies and standards to help you know what to expect of CCD and what CCD expects of you as a student.
+The following is a summary of the information you need to know.
+An academic advisor or anyone in enrollment services can help you understand these policies, standards and rights.

 CCD Grade Policy